-Mommy makeover procedures are popular at our Calgary practice with women who want to correct some of the undesirable physical changes that sometimes come with childbirth and breastfeeding.
+At our Calgary practice, mommy makeover procedures are popular with women from Edmonton and throughout Alberta who want to correct some of the undesirable physical changes that sometimes come with childbirth and breastfeeding.
 This combination procedure is personalized to the patient's unique needs and aesthetic goals, but typically includes breast and body procedures aimed at restoring the areas most affected by pregnancy.
-The most common combinations include breast augmentation, breast lift, and tummy tuck.

 Calgary-area women who would like to learn more about mommy makeover can request a consultation online to meet with one of our 3 Royal College-certified plastic surgeons.
 Or call Macleod Trail Plastic Surgery at (403) 452-7953 to schedule an appointment.